Expert Ankle Pain

 in Oakville

-Ankle pain while walking, running or at rest — RCP Health's physiotherapists diagnose the root cause and deliver evidence-based treatment with direct insurance billing.
+Ankle pain while walking, running or at rest β RCP Health's physiotherapists diagnose the root cause across all ankle conditions and deliver evidence-based treatment with direct insurance billing.

 What Is Ankle Pain & Why Does It Happen?

-Ankle pain is one of Canada's most common musculoskeletal complaints, affecting people of all ages — from recreational runners to seniors.
+Ankle pain is one of Canada's most common musculoskeletal complaints, affecting people of all ages β from recreational runners to seniors.
 The ankle complex includes the talocrural joint, subtalar joint, multiple ligaments, tendons and the plantar fascia.
-Damage or dysfunction in any of these structures causes pain that can range from a dull ache to sharp, debilitating discomfort.
+Damage or dysfunction in any of these structures causes pain ranging from a dull ache to sharp, debilitating discomfort.

-RCP Health physiotherapists conduct a full ankle, foot and lower limb biomechanical assessment before treatment begins — identifying not just the symptom, but the underlying cause.
+RCP Health physiotherapists conduct a full ankle, foot and lower limb biomechanical assessment before treatment begins β identifying not just the symptom, but the underlying cause.
+Many patients are surprised to discover their ankle pain stems from a tendon, joint, or nerve β not just the ligaments.

 Ankle Pain Causes

-- Chronic ankle instability — repeated giving way from incomplete ligament healing
+- Chronic ankle instability β repeated giving way from incomplete healing

 When Should You See a Physiotherapist for Ankle Pain?